bolitaf88/Crowdfunding_ETL/README.md

 - **GitHub**: GitHub served as our collaborative platform for code sharing and version control.
 It also enabled us to present our work in a structured manner.

 ### Research and Problem Solving
-- **Stack Overflow**: This platform proved invaluable for troubleshooting and finding solutions to specific coding challenges.
+- **StackOverflow**: This platform proved invaluable for troubleshooting and finding solutions to specific coding challenges.
 - **General Internet Searches**: We conducted extensive internet searches to gather additional information and insights relevant to our project.

 ---